litepalette/litepalette.github.io/_posts/2020-06-01-unfoldings.md

 I have been craving for stories, getting lost in lands and narratives in an escapist stupor (recently read Le Guin's Earthsea stories in a week); which was partly why I found the quote above incredibly soothing, that we wake up already inside an unfolding cosmic Story.

-If we can cognitively attune to this unfurling-*with* and -*within* this cosmic Story, I wonder how we can re-orient ourselves, cultivate togetherness, care, love.
+If we can (meta-)cognitively attune to unfurling-*with* and -*within* this cosmic Story, I wonder how we can re-orient ourselves, cultivate togetherness, care, love.

 *It matters what stories tell stories,* espoused Donna Haraway.